pluskid/Mocha.jl/docs/tutorial/mnist.rst

 .. code-block:: julia

-   data_layer = HDF5DataLayer(name="train-data", source="data/train.txt", batch_size=64)
+   data_layer  = HDF5DataLayer(name="train-data", source="data/train.txt",
+       batch_size=64, shuffle=true)

 Note the ``source`` is a simple text file what contains a list of real data files (in this case ``data/train.hdf5``).
 This behavior is the same as in Caffe, and could be useful when your dataset contains a lot of files.
-Note we also specified the batch size as 64.
+The network process data in mini-batches, and we are using a batch size of 64 in this example.
+We also enable random shuffling of the data set.

 Next we define a convolution layer in a similar way: